mayerrobert/jmurmel/lambda/README.md

 # LambdaJ

-**A customizable Lisp-1-to-1.5-ish interpreter written in Java8+ that can be used standalone as well as embedded.**
+**A lightweight Lisp-1-to-1.5-ish interpreter written in Java8+ that can be used standalone as well as embedded.**

+Fast and powerful Open Source Lisp interpreters and compilers are a dime a dozen, why not try LambdaJ?

 LambdaJ features tail call optimization, dynamic as well as lexical environments, and has garbage collection c/o Java.